Pectojin/duplicati-client/README.md

     python-dateutil

 # Installation
-The client runs in either Python 3 or Python 2 but requires PyYaml and requests
+The client runs in either Python 3 or Python 2 but requires PyYaml, requests, and python-dateutil

-    pip install pyyaml requests python-dateutil
+    pip3 install pyyaml requests python-dateutil
 Then you're ready to "install" the application, so clone the repo

     git clone https://github.com/pectojin/duplicati_client